Our Picks for the Best PayPal Betting Sites

 PayPal vs Cash at Casino Cage

-Not all, but some PayPal bookies will accept cash deposited in person.
-How is that possible?
-Many online sportsbooks in the USA have a land-based partner that allows them to operate legally.
+Some PayPal bookmakers will accept cash deposited in person since many online sportsbooks in the USA have a land-based partner that allows them to operate legally.
 In that case, you can deposit the money via Cash at Casino Cage, in person and on-site.
 These deposits are instant and have a major advantage over PayPal – they allow for huge deposits that can go as high as $100,000 per day.
 On the other hand, you’ll still share personal details that way, not to mention that carrying around that kind of money isn’t always a great idea.
 Most bettors will choose PayPal.

 PayPal vs Skrill

 Skrill is one of the most popular payment methods at betting sites in the USA.
 It’s a direct competitor to PayPal, sharing many similarities.
 They mostly offer the same service to American bettors and can be funded in various ways.
-Skrill has more options on this list, meaning you can fund it with more alternatives than PayPal.
-The limits are slightly different, but Skrill is generally more widespread in the US than betting sites that accept PayPal deposits.
+While Skrill has lower fees, coming in at a fixed 2.99%, PayPal is still more widely available among US sportsbooks.

 PayPal vs Neteller